vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 ---
-title: "2023 05 16 Jax Post"
+title: "2023 05 16 JAX Post"
 date: 2023-05-16T08:41:00+01:00
 draft: true
 ---

 > The Plan is Simple:
 - Introduction
-    - The sprint, what it was, how it got me into Jax
+    - The sprint, what it was, how it got me into JAX X
-    - Inspired by tutorial series to share my own knowledge
+    - Inspired by tutorial series to share my own knowledge X
     - The goal of this post
         - Avoid discussing all possibilities here.
-        - A practical guide about how you can make your own Jax training loop using modern libraries.
+X
-        - No creating everything from scratch - other things already cover this (point to them)
+        - No creating everything from scratch - other things already cover this (point to them) X
-        - Aiming to have some unique takes and explanations, which may involve diving into some fundamental areas (contradicting previous two points but I hope it is valuable)
+        - Aiming to have some unique takes and explanations, which may involve diving into some fundamental areas (contradicting previous two points but I hope it is valuable) X

-- Jax Discussion
+- JAX Discussion
-    - Basic usage of Jax looks a lot like numpy.
+    - Basic usage of JAX looks a lot like numpy.
         - Show jnp interface X
         - First exception is randomness X
-        - Demonstrate that Jax shouldn't really be used exactly like numpy by a speed comparison.
+        - Demonstrate that JAX shouldn't really be used exactly like numpy by a speed comparison.
 X

     - How should we use it? (maybe step by step with code)
         - Simply show what you want to happen in expressive Python.
 X